Refine your search for walks in Saint-Zacharie

 Sentier Marcel Estruch and Grotte aux Œufs via Saint-Pilon

-A beautiful, challenging hike that combines all the best features of Sainte-Baume: undergrowth, ledges, chain passages, a cave, ridges, and more.
+A beautiful, challenging hike that combines many of the features of Sainte-Baume: undergrowth, ledges, chain passages, a visit to a cave, ridges, etc.

 Source of the Huveaune, the Oratoire de Miette and the Castelette cave